How I Finally Curbed My Sugar Cravings

 I've had a sweet tooth my entire life.
 Give me a box of cookies and—until last month—I would have polished them off solo.
 I'd even look at the dessert menu at restaurants before deciding how healthy to be for the entrée.
 The addiction was real.

-But after hitting my mid-30s, the health benefits of cutting back suddenly seemed urgent.
+But after hitting my mid-30s, the health benefits of cutting back and finding a sugar addiction cure once and for all suddenly seemed urgent.
 I was eating just as much sugar as I did when I was younger, but my body was processing it differently.
 For instance, I've slowly gained weight around my midsection, a risk factor for insulin resistance, which ultimately leads to type 2 diabetes.
 Yikes.
 (Related: Ever Wonder What All That Sugar *Really* Does to Your Body?)

 I began reading up on how blood sugar affects my body through start-ups such as Day Two, a service that tests your gut microbiome in an effort to predict how your blood sugar will react to certain foods.
 Finding out about the history of the powerful sugar lobby in the U.S. only confirmed my decision.
-(Full disclosure: I was also eager to find out if the glowing skin benefits were real.)
+(Full disclosure: I was also eager to find out if the glowing skin benefits of a sugar addiction cure were real.)

-Since I had tried and failed to make the move in the past, giving up at the first sign of stress during a busy workweek, I realized I'd have to do things differently.
+Since I had tried and failed to find a sugar addiction cure in the past, giving up at the first sign of stress during a busy workweek, I realized I'd have to do things differently this time.
 I decided on a few parameters, including eating breakfast without added sugar to set the tone for the day, and writing down any items I did have with added sugar to make me more mindful of what I was eating.
 I didn't want the monthlong exercise to feel restrictive, but something I could stick to for months, or years.

-So how'd I fare?
-My aim was to curb my cravings and not be tempted by every chocolate croissant, and I've been relatively successful in my quest.
+So how'd I fare on my quest for a sugar addiction cure?
+My aim was to curb my cravings and not be tempted by every chocolate croissant, and I've been relatively successful.
 But that's not to say the past month has been easy-retraining my sweet tooth not to crave simple carbs or desserts is still a work in progress.
 While it's getting easier to eat less sugar at home, I still struggle when at a party or hanging out with friends.
 Not eating dessert or birthday cake still just feels like I'm missing out.
 (To deal with it, I try to find a willing partner to share with me or just steal a few bites from my husband.)

 If you're looking to cut back on sugar, there are a few tricks that can make the process less painful.
-Here are five things that have helped me make the transition away from processed sugar that I think could work for you, too.
+Here are six things that have helped me make the transition away from processed sugar,

 I was initially skeptical about a wacky pre-breakfast morning drink, but I decided to try out a riff on the trendy Master Cleanse—a mix of apple cider vinegar, lemon water, cayenne, and Stevia.
 Within a week I became a convert of what's reportedly Beyoncé's favorite concoction.
 Drinking this as a morning pick-me-up meant I wasn't reaching for sugary snacks as a substitute for a real meal (or finishing my kids' breakfast).
 I'm also experimenting by throwing in other spices such as cinnamon, a natural appetite suppressant, or opting for a bottle of Suja's Probiotic Vinegar Juices, which also helps me curb my cravings and better ease into the day.